getify/foi-lang/formalization-work/Foi-Specification.md

 2. Reverse the sequence.
 3. Apply `f` to the reversed sequence.

-The reverse is **semantic, not syntactic** — `f'` is a function value carrying a reverse-then-apply behavior, applicable at any later call.
+The reverse is **semantic, not syntactic**: `f'` is a function value carrying a reverse-then-apply behavior, applicable at any later call.
 The reversal applies to the complete argument sequence delivered at the final call, including when composed with partial application (§3.11) or pipeline topic placement.

 `f'` preserves `f`'s arity (the language guarantees that arity-introspecting transforms like `/\` and `\/` see `f`'s declared arity through the prime wrapper).